yesco/esp-lisp/README.md

 # esp-lisp
-Embroy for a ESP8266 lisp interpreter as alternative to lua on the nodemcu.
+A small fast lisp interpeter for a ESP8266 as alternative to lua on the nodemcu.

 ## why

 Who doesn't need a lisp?
-I always wanted my own "lispmachine" anyway ;) It's ideally small and interactive for experimentation, very little typing, compared to lua for example.
+I always wanted my own "lispmachine" anyway ;) It's ideally small and interactive for experimentation, very little typing, compared to lua for example, easy to extend with FFI to add new functions.

 ## design goals

+- embedded small lisp
-- full closures
+- full closures ala scheme
-- tail recursion
+- tail recursion to allow for actors/coroutines
 - interactive development instead of compile/upload/run
-- readline or better interface
+- readline or better terminal interface
-- embedded small lisp
 - easy to add functions by registering, good FFI
 - no macros use NLAMBDA concept instead